MortalFlesh/examples/F#/performance/README.md

 Performance
 ===========

-Iterating and mapping 1k and then 100m items
+Iterating mapping, filtering and reducing from 1k to 10m items

 # Run compiled